-Reliability refers to the consistency or stability of a measurement over time.
+Reliability denotes the level of uniformity or dependability of a measurement over time.
 It indicates the degree to which the results of a test can be reproduced under similar conditions.
 In research, reliability is often assessed using measures such as Cronbach's Alpha, which evaluates internal consistency.
 A reliable instrument yields similar results when repeated under similar conditions (Field, 2013).
 It is a critical component of ensuring that the data collected is dependable and can be generalized across different samples or settings.

-Table 3.Reliability Test Results
+Reliability Test Results

 Variable Cronbach's Alpha Conclusion

-Social Factors 0,850
+Social Factors 0,850p. @

 Economic Factors 0,900 Reliable

 Incidence of Anemia in Pregnant Women 0,780

+Counce , needenah data n no concert in 2021

-The reliability test results indicate that all variables demonstrate acceptable internal consistency.
+The reliability test results indicate that foll variables demonstrate acceptable internal consistency.
 Social Factors have a Cronbach's Alpha of 0.850, indicating high reliability.
-Economic Factors show the highest reliability with a Cronbach's Alpha of 0.900, reflecting excellent internal consistency.
+Economic Factors show the highest resubility with a Cronbach's Alpha of 0.900, reflecting excellent internal consistency.
 The Incidence of Anemia in Pregnant Women variable has a Cronbach's Alpha of 0.780, which is also considered reliable.
 Since all values exceed the commonly accepted threshold of 0.70, the measurement instruments for these variables are deemed reliable for further analysis.